FusionAuth/fusionauth-site/site/_posts/2022-11-23-nextjs-and-fusionauth-passwordless.md

 Take special note of the API key that SendGrid provides you with, as that can only be accessed once and will be used in our configuration.

 To enable your FusionAuth instance to use SMTP, you need to make a few changes to your tenant configuration.
-A full walkthrough of this can be found [here](https://fusionauth.io/docs/v1/tech/email-templates/configure-email).
+A full walkthrough of [email configuration can be found here](/docs/v1/tech/email-templates/configure-email).

 Change the following fields under the "Email" tab in your tenant configuration: